Park’s curriculum produces independent, resourceful, and rigorous thinkers who succeed in mathematics.

-Students work on computational understanding and skills, ranging from Whole Numbers through Fractions and Decimals.
-They also have extensive exposure to Geometric Concepts, Algebra, Measurement, and Data Analysis.
+Students work on computational understanding and skills, ranging from whole numbers through fractions and decimals.
+They also have extensive exposure to geometric concepts, algebra, measurement, data analysis, and problem solving.

 Traditional content of algebra, geometry, trigonometry, and pre-calculus is covered.
-Students then choose from an array of electives such as Calculus, Advanced Calculus, Advanced Discrete Mathematics, Abstract Algebra, Linear Algebra, and Topology and Knot Theory.
-Other offerings include Statistics, Functions and Calculus, and Discrete Mathematics.
+Students then choose from an array of electives such as Calculus, Advanced Calculus, Statistics, or Discrete Mathematics.
+Other electives vary from year to year and may include Abstract Algebra, Linear Algebra, Mathematical Modeling, or Topology and Knot Theory.

 The program has the scope to take students as far as they can go.
 There is great flexibility in both the range of courses taught and students’ pace in moving through the program.
 Students are grouped by demonstrated interest and ability; those with particular talent and interest in mathematics cover the standard algebra/geometry/pre-calculus curriculum by the end of tenth grade.
-This sequence allows students to take two years of college calculus (Calculus and Advanced Calculus) before leaving high school.
-Students can carry their mathematics study further by taking advanced college-level courses such as Abstract Algebra, Linear Algebra, and Topology and Knot Theory.
+This sequence allows students to spend two years studying college-level calculus (Calculus and Advanced Calculus) before leaving high school.
+Students can carry their mathematics study further by taking advanced college-level courses such as Abstract Algebra, Linear Algebra, Mathematical Modeling, and Topology and Knot Theory.

 The proof is in the numbers.
 Park students continue their study of mathematics to advanced levels and perform competitively on a variety of national and state assessments.

-SAT II tests measure mastery of content taught in mathematics programs.
+SAT subject area tests measure mastery of content taught in mathematics programs.

 Teaching an ambitious mathematics program requires exceptional teachers.
 Consider the following: